Thinkmill/keystatic/design-system/packages/ssr/README.md

 # @keystar-ui/ssr

-How to use Voussoir with server side rendering, for frameworks like Next and Gatsby.
+How to use Keystar UI with server side rendering, for frameworks like Next and Gatsby.